himmAllRight/himmAllRight-source/resources/templates/md/posts/trying-snapd-on-arch.md

 then has to extract and compile it in order to install it on Arch.
 This little computer doesn't like that.
 The snap however, seems to of just download and installed itself.
 It hardly pegged my CPU at all.
-If this is true, snaps might have an aditional usecase on weaker hardware, like my netbook. (yes, I know snaps might have a bigger disk footprint, but honestly that tradeoff is fine with me)
+If this is true, snaps might have an additional use-case on weaker hardware, like my netbook. (yes, I know snaps might have a bigger disk footprint, but honestly that trade-off is fine with me)

 I think the universal application frameworks are a great idea that is very much needed on Linux.
 Snapd is very promising and I look forward